Employer health tax frequently asked questions

 It depends.
 If the time the employees work at the permanent establishment that is outside of B.C. is 90% or more of a calendar year, their remuneration is not considered B.C. remuneration.
 If the time the employees work at the permanent establishment that is in B.C. is more than 10% of a year, their remuneration is considered B.C. remuneration.

 For example, an employee regularly works at a permanent establishment that is outside of B.C., but in 2019, the employee works at a permanent establishment that is in B.C. from January to March.
-The employee’s remuneration is considered B.C. remuneration because the employee works at a permanent establishment that is in B.C. for 25% of the year (i.e. the employee did not work at a permanently establishment that is outside of B.C. for 90% or more of the year).
+The employee’s remuneration is considered B.C. remuneration because the employee works at a permanent establishment that is in B.C. for 25% of the year (in other words, the employee did not work at a permanently establishment that is outside of B.C. for 90% or more of the year).

 Exemption amount